ttsim-dev/ttsim/docs/geps/gep-07.md

 ## Usage and Impact

-1. Basic workflow
+1. **Basic workflow**

    There is a single entry point for GETTSIM: The `main` function.
 It is powered by a DAG in the background.

    This means that the user will have to start by telling it the desired target ("`main_target`") or set of targets ("`main_targets`").
 Ultimately, the main target will typically be a dataset with values for taxes and transfers.
-However, intermediate steps can be useful.
+However, the `main` function can also be used to obtain intermediate objects.
 E. g., the taxes and transfers system at a particular date (the "`policy_environ­ment`"), which she wants to modify in order to model a reform.

    The targets determine the required inputs.
 For example, in order to compute taxes and transfers for a set of households, one will need as primitives